Delay Repay compensation

 For Weekly and longer Season Tickets

-As Season Tickets are valid for a period of time, we calculate the journey value as:
+As Season Tickets are valid for a period of time, we’ll compensate you up to a maximum of the return journey rate for a Season Ticket.
+We calculate the journey value as:

 |Season Ticket type||Journey rate|